 This trap can be dealt with in a few different ways:

 - if you did not invest much time in customizing your settings, then manual re-creation of custom settings will likely avoid the trap completely.
 Otherwise, keep reading

-- if the restore has re-introducing the corruption (can test whether this is the case in SOLIDWORKS), then consider restoring from older backups until you find one that did not re-introduce the corruption.
-No need to reset the registry each time; the backup restore will overwrite those registry settings anyway
+- if the restore has re-introduced the corruption (can test whether this is the case in SOLIDWORKS), then consider restoring from older backups until you find one that did not re-introduce the corruption.
+No need to reset the registry each time, as each restore will overwrite those registry settings anyway

-NOTE: For those who are moderately or heavily invested in customizing SOLIDWORKS settings, we recommend maintaining a collection of custom settings files, with a new one saved out every once in a while, so that you have a good stock from which to restore when needed.
+NOTE: For those who are moderately or heavily invested in customizing SOLIDWORKS settings, we recommend maintaining a collection of custom settings files, with a new one saved out every once in a while especially when things are working well, so that you have a good stock from which to restore when needed.